Updated August 15, 2025

 In order to determine the purpose of a website, Google sends out bots (a.k.a spiders).
 These follow hyperlinks to journey through the web and ‘crawl’ (read) each page they come across.
 The information that these spiders look to obtain consists of page titles, headings, text content, images, load speed, structured data, and more.

 Google then takes this information and categorizes each page in a process called indexing.
-When you enter a query into Google, you’re not actively searching through the entire world wide web.
+When you enter a query into Google, you’re not actively searching through the entire World Wide Web.
 You’re searching Google’s Index.

 Google’s index database has an entry for every word seen on every webpage that they index.
-It’s essentially an enormous super-library full of billions of pages worth of information, that information needs to be organized so that results can be found as quickly as possible.
+It’s essentially an enormous super-library full of billions of pages worth of information, and that information needs to be organized so that results can be found as quickly as possible.

 There are millions of web pages available for any given search query, so Google has to prioritize these sites in order of relevance and value, specific to each individual query.
 This is called ranking, and Google has a whole arsenal of algorithms dedicated to working out which web pages should rank for which search terms.